 A coordinate measuring machine (CMM) is a measuring device that measures the geometry of objects by establishing discrete points on a physical surface using a contact probe.
 The machine will specify the probe's position in terms of displacement from an origin point in a three-dimensional coordinate system (XYZ axes).
 A CMM can measure critical 3D dimensions with high-accuracy, record the measured data and obtain complex GD&T features.
 Non-contact models use other methods such as cameras and lasers.

-Coordinate measuring machines (CMMs) have three dimensional measurement capabilities (X, Y and Z directions), unlike hand tools such as micrometers, vernier calipers or height/depth gages, which are limited to measurement in only one direction at a time.
+Coordinate measuring machines (CMMs) have three-dimensional measurement capabilities (X, Y, and Z directions), unlike hand tools such as micrometers, vernier calipers, or height/depth gauges, which are limited to measurement in only one direction at a time.

 A powerful advantage of coordinate measuring machines (CMMs) is that they can measure items that are difficult to measure with other measuring machines to a high degree of accuracy.

-Another feature that stems from the CNC nature of the measurement system, is the ability to measure the three dimensional coordinates of a specific point (hole, etc.) from the virtual origin with a hand tool such as a caliper or micrometer.
-Also, measurement using virtual points and virtual lines and geometrical tolerances are difficult with other measuring machines, but can be measured with a 3D CMM machine.
+Another feature that stems from the CNC nature of the measurement system, is the ability to measure the three-dimensional coordinates of a specific point (a hole, etc.) from the virtual origin with a hand tool such as a caliper or micrometer.
+Also, measurement using virtual points and virtual lines and geometrical tolerances are difficult with other measuring machines but can be measured with a 3D CMM machine.